-I’m that kinda of person who thinks a lot.
+I’m the kinda person who thinks a lot.
 About everything.
 I’m spending a lot of time thinking.
 It annoys me.
 Why?
 Because I’m not spontaneous and I cannot make decisions fast.

 My favorite German author Lars Amend wrote a book called “Why Not?” and it changed my perspective.

-So in this book he always asks the question Why Not? if an opportunity arises and it helped him coming out of a depressed phase.
+So in this book, he always asks the question Why Not? if an opportunity arises and it helped him come out of a depressed phase.

 His friend Rudolf Schenker (guitarist of The Scorpions) invited him spontaneously to a concert in Switzerland.
-At first Lars didn’t want to go because he was in his comfort zone in his sweaters and chillin.
+At first, Lars didn’t want to go because he was in his comfort zone in his sweater and chilling.
 But he said why not and flew there.
 Rudolf had a surprise for him and introduced him to Paulo Coelho.
 That’s crazy!

 If he would have stayed in his comfort zone, he would have never met him.